International Science School 2013 Program

-The 37th Professor Harry Messel International Science School (ISS2013) will be run from June 30th to July 13th 2013.
-The ISS2013 Nanoscience: Small Wonders, Big Future will bring together top international and Australian nanoscience experts - along with leaders from the breadth of science, including keynote speaker and Nobel prize-winning cosmologist Professor Brian Schmidt.
+The 37th Professor Harry Messel International Science School (ISS2013) ran from June 30th to July 13th 2013.
+The ISS2013 Nanoscience: Small Wonders, Big Future brought together top international and Australian nanoscience experts, along with leaders from the breadth of science, including keynote speaker and Nobel prize-winning cosmologist Professor Brian Schmidt.

 - As a PDF file, which can be read on any computer: high resolution, big file (90MB PDF) or lower resolution, smaller file (25MB PDF)

-During the two-week program, students take part in a variety of science activities to help them discover and realise their scientific potential.
+During the two-weeks of the ISS, students take part in a variety of science activities to help them discover and realise their scientific potential:

 - Talks and interactive workshops run by leading scientists challenge and expose students to new ideas.

-- Students enter the world of thriving science laboratories and participate in hands-on experiments.
+- Tours of thriving science laboratories and hands-on experiments.

-- A dynamic social program provides opportunities to develop new friendships with students from around the world, and to get to know the University and the wonderful city of Sydney.
+- A dynamic social program, with opportunities to develop new friendships with students from around the world, and to get to know the University and the wonderful city of Sydney.

-- Students live on campus throughout the ISS at one of the university residences, and have access to the University’s gym, pool and library.
+- The on-campus university experience, living throughout the ISS at one of the university college residences, with access to the University’s gym, pool and library.